trynmaps/open-data-day/README.md

 At the end of the day, we encourage you to make a pull request with your code, and we'll incorporate the best code into the [data visualization prototype we're building](https://github.com/trynmaps/metrics-mvp).

+# Challenge 1: Processing

+We've gathered raw data on where every Muni bus has been every 15 seconds for over a year.
+Our first challenge was to convert this raw data into "arrival times" -- so we could know when each bus reached each stop.
+Only then could we start making interesting analyses and visualizations.

+In this challenge, we'll give you a subset of our raw GPS data (we gather 230 MB of data a day, so for simplicity's sake we're only giving you a few routes' data).
+We'll also give you an example of our algorithm, which we call the "eclipses" algorithm, that we use to calculate arrival times.

+Your job is to make a better version of our arrival-time algorithm than the "eclipses" algorithm.

+To get started with this challenge, check out the [1-processing](1-processing) folder.

+# HERE BE DRAGONS

 Today, we're going to give you raw GPS data for Muni buses.
 We'll tell you where every single Route 1 and 14 bus